CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/README.md

    <img src="https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/assets/27991883/052effed-8aa0-40d3-9abf-4bb40904226b" width=500>
 </p>

-Beyond the storage of metadata in that folder, there are also all metadata converted and written into OME XML annotations stored in the .ome.tif files itself.
+- Note that beyond the storage of metadata in that folder, there are also all metadata converted and written into OME XML annotations stored in the .ome.tif files itself.

 ### Installation = Getting started
 This is a plugin for the ImageJ distribution FIJI.
 It requires the installation of Fiji on your computer (see below) to run this software.
 ImageJ/FIJI does not require any specific hardware, can run on Linux, Windows, and Mac, and can also run on low-performing computers.
 However, a RAM is required that allows to load one image sequence that you aim to analyze into your RAM at least twice.
 Our personal experience was that running this plugin in FIJI  requires at least about 2 GB in RAM.
 For geeks: ImageJ does not require any specific graphics card, the speed of the analysis depends mainly on the processor speed.